Community based Intern Volunteer Tourism in Hawaii!

 Small sales of recycled items to the greater community is a nice form of local Public Relations.
 It gives us an opportunity to show people in the area what Hedonisia is really like.
 Plus many people have family on the mainland and they like knowing affordable quirky places like ours for their friends and family when they visit.

 c) Reference for Outside Jobs.
-Because we do have filters and a work standard there are a number of property owners who like to call up and hire ‘Hedonisians’.
-Interns are welcome to use their position at Hedonisia as a reference when seeking outside jobs on their days off.
+Because we do have filters and a work standard there are some property owners who will call up and hire ‘Hedonisians’.

 About 20% of your payment is considered an Agricultural Farm Produce Fee.
 This means that any food plants growing on the property, when in season, is free for Volunteers, Guests or Interns to use.
 Our online Inventory of Hedonisia Plants includes all edibles that we grow.
 However be sure to have enough funds to buy food for your remaining needs.

 We have private food lockers to store your personal food items and you can cook in our beautiful Haka Hou Mana Mana.
 (Jungle Style Kitchen!)

 There is also a Communal Food Area where foodstuffs that are donated or left behind by previous guests are available for community all members to use as a whole.

 As part of your pick-up fee from the airport we always stop by the grocery store so you can stock up!
 Otherwise there are a number of supermarkets and health food stores in the area.

 Hedonisia is defined as, “A community of independent individuals (and couples)!”.
 Occasionally, we share our food and eat our meals together, but those times are random and spontaneous.